-The Myers-Briggs Type Indicator (MBTI), Strong Interest Inventory (SII) and StrengthsQuest are assessment instruments offered by the CSC to help in the career exploration process.
+The Myers-Briggs Type Indicator (MBTI) and StrengthsFinder 2.0 are assessment instruments offered by the CSC to help in the career exploration process.
 These instruments are available as part of the career counseling process and are interpreted by a trained counselor.
-They are free to both students and alumni.

 Handshake is our comprehensive online communications tool and recruiting system.
 All students should carefully and thoroughly fill out their profile, providing us with as much personal information as possible.
 Through Handshake, students can access the 7-College on-campus recruiting program (for both full-time and internship opportunities) as well as our Claremont Colleges job database and national job databases.

 Each year, hundreds of companies and organizations recruit on the Claremont Colleges each year as part of our Claremont Colleges recruiting consortium.
 In addition to interviewing on campus, employers conduct information sessions and participate in industry nights and other career fairs.
 Employers often request specific "resume books" to gain exposure to students interested in a particular field or position.
 Many of our employers come out to campus a number of times over the course of the year to participate in classes, dinners, panel discussions, and other networking events to get to know to our well qualified students.